 It doesn't stop the urges completely but it massively reduced my urges.
-The only time I thought about smoking were triggers like driving home from work and after eating, but they are much easier to stave off with distractions than the real addiction urges - which Champix killed dead for me.
+The only time I thought about smoking were triggers like driving home from work and after eating, but they are much easier to stave off with distractions than the real addiction urges - which the tablets killed dead for me.

 One potential side effect is elevated aggression, so watch out for that.
 Also elevated appetite, but I'm not sure if that's just from actually being able to taste food again.
 Turns out salad actually has a taste.
 It just tasted like crunchy air to me for the last 24 years.

 I am not captain willpower.
 Whoever you are I'll bet you have plenty more willpower than me - and I did it easily.